ceruleanlabs/procedural-death-jam-2014/README.md

 When you want to deploy a new build, build a Web Player build called "rack" and make sure it overrides the `rack` directory in the root.

+## Testing Locally

+You can run `rackup` to run the web build locally.